Cold porcelain: Use recommendations

-To dye cold porcelain, exist three easy ways which are easy, one of them is using oil paint that can be mixed with the amount of material used, and the others are using acrylic paint or using different color powders that are made of different dyes.
+There are three easy ways to dye cold porcelain, one of them is using oil paint that can be mixed with the amount of material used, and the others are using acrylic paint or using different color powders that are made of different dyes.

 Another way to give color to the sculptures or the objects designed in cold porcelain is by means of a painting brush and acrylic paint, because is possible to paint over this material after it is stronger and dry.
 The colors when cold porcelain is dyed always turns darker when the material dries, and make that it dries faster.